 The Event Log in RealtimeCRM allows you to see and keep track of all changes that have taken place on RealtimeCRM, these changes are known as events.
 If a User has access to the Event Log, he or she will be able to see everything that has been added, changed, removed or updated within RealtimeCRM, as well as who made those events occur.
-For example, Robert Jones created a new task on the 11th July from the example below.
+For example, Robert Jones updated a task’s title and description on 20th February 2019 from the example below.

 Every time you or your team makes a change within RealtimeCRM it will be logged as an event.
 The Event Log also comes in handy for finance as it allows you to keep an audit trail.